shubhamkriitr/ml4hc_nlp/README.md

 - Now the environment should be ready
 - Make sure to check that the environment is activated before running the code

+## Raw data/ Processed data/ Trained Models

+For your convenience we are sharing the drive link containing the resources for reproducing the results.

+Please visit here for the [resources](https://drive.google.com/drive/folders/1Urq0BorNnwAkshpvvoVlvvbBP-AQBu6P?usp=sharing): https://drive.google.com/drive/folders/1Urq0BorNnwAkshpvvoVlvvbBP-AQBu6P?usp=sharing

 > **Please make the datasets available in the `resources` folder (see below)
 ```